 Which pioneers in Modularism influenced you and why?

-Of course I admire the work of Morton Subtonik, but there is also Warner Jepson whom I previously mentioned, an underrated Buchla pioneer whose work still sounds contemporary despite being recorded in the mid to late 60’s.
+Of course I admire the work of Morton Subtonick, but there is also Warner Jepson whom I previously mentioned, an underrated Buchla pioneer whose work still sounds contemporary despite being recorded in the mid to late 60’s.
 Warner effectively paired the Buchla 200 with a Farfisa organ in many of his compositions.